Defense mechanisms in psychology refer to habitual ways of dealing with negative emotions, fear, and frustration.

 I often argue with others.

-Despite the fact that I am craving for social life, I keep pushing people away.
+Even though I dream of having a busy social life, I keep pushing people away.

 Sometimes I cry out of frustration.